The 20 Best Historical Sites in Mumbai

 If you really want to get to know the history of a place, you have to visit a museum, and the Chhatrapati Shivaji Museum is Mumbai’s best.

 This impressive gothic-style building was completed in 1915, during the British Raj.
-It was originally named the Prince of Wales Museum, after the future King George.
+It was originally named the Prince of Wales Museum, after the soon-to-be-King George.
 As with many colonial sites after the British withdrawal, the name was changed to reflect India’s own history.

 The museum features art, archeology & natural history, with its galleries made up largely of sculptures, paintings, tools & weapons from India’s history, from prehistoric times until today, and an extensive taxidermy collection showing off India’s diverse wildlife.

 This is certainly the biggest & best museum in Mumbai.
-However, don’t expect it to be on par with the likes of the British Museum.
+However, don’t expect it to be on par with the likes of the British Museum or others in Europe.

 10 | Worli Fort